mahhov/bu-better-underscore/readme.md

 _.map(_.filter(list, notZero), inverse);
 ```

-bu-better-underscore on the other hand allows invoking methods directly on the object.
+bu-better-underscore, on the other hand, allows invoking methods directly on the object.

 ```
 let list = new B_([0, 1, 2, 3, 4]);